kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

   sts_endpoint: <STS endpoint>
 ```

-Now run the following command:
+Now run the following command (omit `kubectl create namespace kubecost` if your `kubecost` namespace already exists, or this command will fail):

 ```sh
 kubectl create namespace kubecost